giantswarm/docs/src/content/general/architecture/openstack/index.md

 10. Configure and harden the cluster.
 11. Run and test the management cluster functionality.

-After the management cluster is ready we deliver all the details to allow the customer to access the Management API.
+After the management cluster is ready we deliver all the details to the customer to allow them the access to the Management API.

 ### Components